 The Finnish Student Sports Federation

-The Finnish Student Sports Federation (OLL) is a national student sports advocacy and service organisation.
+The Finnish Student Sports Federation (OLL) is a national student sports advocacy and service organization.
 OYY is not a member of OLL, so unfortunately OYY members are not entitled to member benefits of OLL.
 Get more information about OLL.

 Sports Academy of Oulu